kaiko-ai/eva/docs/datasets/gleason_arvanti.md

 # Gleason (Arvaniti)

-Benchmark dataset for automated Gleason grading of prostate cancer tissue microarrays via deep learning as proposed by [Arvaniti et al.](https://www.nature.com/articles/s41598-018-30535-1)
+Benchmark dataset for automated Gleason grading of prostate cancer tissue microarrays via deep learning as proposed by [Arvaniti et al.](https://www.nature.com/articles/s41598-018-30535-1).

+Classify image patches as benign, Gleason pattern 3, 4 or 5.
+For the test dataset, we use the labels from pathologist Nr.
+1.

 ## Raw data